DNSPod/dnspod-sr/INSTALL.md

-# 如何安装
+# Installation

-## 编译
+## Compile

-./src目录下执行 make 即可编译出可执行文件
+Run make in ./src to produce binary

     make

-## 配置文件
+## config file

-默认配置文件为当前目录下的 sr.conf，也可以在命令行参数中指定
+The default configuration file is sr.conf，other wise you can pass in the command line parameter

     ./dnspod-sr /path/of/sr.conf

-当前配置文件中支持为特定域名指定外部递归 DNS，以 xfer 开头，如下:
+In the current configuration file, you can specify external recursive DNS for a specific domain name starting with xfer as follows:

     xfer:
     googleusercontent.com.:8.8.8.8